bcgov/aries-vcr/client/ThemeDevelopment.md

 To add a new theme with a custom look-n-feel, create a sub-directory with the name of the new theme under *themes* (i.e. ongov).

 Under the new theme directory, create **assets** directory to hold all images and content overrides.
-It is recommended to copy **i18n** directory with the content file from the default theme and modify as needed.
+It is recommended to copy **i18n** directory with the content file from the base theme and modify as needed.

 Create a sub-directory for each of the four areas of The Credential Registry UI that needs to be customized (i.e. app-header) and add component files with custom styles and template overrides as needed.